Evil Maid Attack

 Evil Maid CyberAttack

-Evil Maid Attack – Cleaning or Controlling?
+Evil Maid Attack Scenario

 In the video below, we demonstrated an evil maid attack scenario that threatens organizations all over the world.
-Yes, a vacuum cleaner is responsible for taking control of the endpoint.
-Well, it is actually the device hidden inside that is doing the damage, but the vacuum enables deception.
-The Rogue Device, known as a Raspberry Pi, is small enough to be hidden inside the vacuum cleaner.
+The maid vacuum cleaner is responsible for taking control of the endpoint.
+Well, it is the device hidden inside that is doing the damage, but the vacuum enables deception.
+The Rogue Device, referred to as a Raspberry Pi, is small enough to conceal within the vacuum cleaner.
 And, when in proximity to the target laptop, provides the perpetrator with remote control of said laptop through its wireless capabilities.
-Hardware attacks such as this one require the attacker to gain some form of physical access.
-In this case, the vacuum is a perfect vessel to provide such access.
-So, next time you are nearby a vacuum cleaner, you might stop to think whether it is just cleaning the floor or if it is controlling a device nearby, too.

-Insiders are the greatest cybersecurity risk to organizations.
+Insider threats are the greatest cybersecurity risk to organizations.
 According to a report on Insider Threats by Fortinet, nearly 70% of organizations think insider attacks are becoming more frequent.
 Furthermore, research found that businesses in the US encounter around 2,500 internal security breaches daily.

 For half of organizations, service providers and temporary workers are the most threatening type of insider risk.
 Cleaning staff are not typically deemed a security risk and therefore do not raise alarms when doing their job.
 This of course, gives them the perfect disguise.

-Social Engineering and Cyber Attacks
+Social Engineering of Cyber Attacks

 How many times have you raised security concerns when you have seen unfamiliar cleaning personnel in the office?
 My guess is probably zero.
 Well, we hope that, by the time you have finished reading this, you will be a little more aware and cautious of those around you.
 Even if you think they are not posing a security risk.
-And an evil maid attack is usually unexpected… (Disclaimer: we are not suggesting that you bring up a security concern every time you see cleaning staff around the office.
+And an evil maid attack is usually unexpected… (Disclaimer: we are not suggesting that you bring up a security concern every time you see cleaning maid around the office.
 But we do want to highlight the importance of being vigilant of everyone around you).

 The Raspberry Pi is just one of the many hardware attack tools available to anyone who wants, or knows how, to use them.
 Rogue Devices are malicious and covert by nature.
 This allows them to go under the radar of existing security solutions due to a lack of complete device visibility.
 An attacker can use such devices to carry out a range of harmful attacks such as data exfiltration, espionage, MiTM attacks, DDoS, and more.
 In this specific case, the perpetrator made their presence known, but what happens when the attack occurs behind the scenes?
 If you cannot see the attack taking place and security solutions cannot detect the presence of the malicious device, how are you, your device, and the organization protected?